 - Disengaged employees

-- Lack of capacity or human resources on the internal communications team
+- Lack of capacity or human resources on the internal comms team

 - Lack of analytics or measurement capability